 But to use a stretch IRA successfully, you'll need to follow a number of important rules and avoid common mistakes made by those who inherit IRA assets.

-However, beneficiaries who inherit your IRA can arrange for RMDs based on their own life own expectancies, unless they choose to empty the account more quickly.
-Stretching out the IRA in this fashion can help preserve wealth for younger generations.
+However, beneficiaries who inherit your IRA can arrange for RMDs based on their own life expectancies, unless they choose to empty the account more quickly.
+Stretching out the IRA over the longer time can help preserve wealth for younger generations.

 With those basics in mind, consider these six common mistakes in stretch IRA planning:

 Mistake #1: Your account is titled improperly.
 When someone dies and IRA assets are inherited, it's crucial to ensure that the account name is titled correctly.
 For example, if someone other than your spouse inherits your IRA, your name should remain on the inherited IRA account title and it must be indicated that it is an inherited IRA by using the words "beneficiary" or "beneficiary IRA" or "inherited IRA."

 Mistake #2: You fail to take RMDs.
 If the IRA account holder already was taking RMDs at the time of death, inheritors will need to make sure that the RMD is withdrawn for the year in which the account holder died.
 Failing to meet this requirement triggers a penalty equal to 50% of the amount that should have been withdrawn.